TheMonocledHamster/Hamster-Bot-Prototype/README.md

 </br>

 [NOTE] This entire project is in the public domain, and licensed under 'Unlicense'.
 Do look it up, it's an interesting concept.
+</br></br>
+[NOTE] This entire project was developed in 2 nights, so there are many possible avenues for improvement.
+I'd be grateful for PRs and Bugfix Tickets.